lico27/wordlem/pseudo.md

   - Light grey (keyboard) ✅

 ## JavaScript

+- Build keyboard
+  - Make array of all letters
+  - Function to build rows
+  - For loop length.letters:
+    - If [i] up to P, up to L, up to M
+    - Append key div to row
+    - Add [i] to new key
+  - Append delete and prepend ENTER to row3

 - Make or import array of 5 letter words
 - Make guess counter